ahobsonsayers/abs-tract/README.md

 A Goodreads Custom Metadata Provider for AudioBookShelf

-## Usage
+## Run

-The best way to run is to use docker
+The best way to run abs-goodreads is to use docker.

 ```bash
 docker run -d \